autogluon/autogluon/docs/tutorials/tabular_prediction/tabular-indepth.md

 print(importance_scores)
 ```

 Computed via [*permutation-shuffling*](https://explained.ai/rf-importance/), these feature importance scores quantify the drop in predictive performance (of the already trained predictor) when one column's values are randomly shuffled across rows.
 The top features in this list contribute most to AutoGluon's accuracy (for predicting when/if a patient will be readmitted to the hospital).
-Features with non-positive importance score hardly contribute to the predictor's accuracy (at least not on an individual basis, these features may still provide useful predictive signal through interaction-effects with other features).
+Features with non-positive importance score hardly contribute to the predictor's accuracy, or may even be actively harmful to include in the data (consider removing these features from your data and calling `fit` again).
 These scores facilitate interpretability of the predictor's global behavior (which features it relies on for *all* predictions) rather than [local explanations](https://christophm.github.io/interpretable-ml-book/taxonomy-of-interpretability-methods.html) that only rationalize one particular prediction.

 ## Accelerating inference